Skip to contents

 parallel

 non-negative integer(1).
 Number of parallel threads (workers or tasks) for parallel execution of the function.
+Set parallel = 0 to disable parallel processing.
 See details.

 model_packages